RasterDuck/vectormathbench/README.md

 data-flow questions; they do not rank libraries implementing different public APIs.

+The matching Phase B executables compare semantic `Point3f` and `Direction3f` transforms with their raw-`Vec3f` equivalents.
+They also compare validating direction input once at a trust boundary with normalizing it during every game-loop use.

-By default CMake fetches the exact Move Phase A commit.
+By default CMake fetches the exact Move revision recorded in `CMakeLists.txt`.
 During library development, configure against a local checkout instead:

 ```sh
 cmake -S . -B build/phase-a \